setheshraghi/vera4cast-example/tutorial/tutorial.md

 ```

 Information on the VERA sites can be found in the
-`vera4cast_field_site_metadata.csv` file on GitHub.This table has
+`vera4cast_field_site_metadata.csv` file on GitHub.
+This table has
-information about the field sites, including location, lake depth, and
+information about the field sites, including location, reservoir depth,
-surface area.
+and surface area.

 ``` r
 # read in the sites data